 - The response in the time domain (transient response) is determined by a modal solution of the equation of motion.
 Available solvers are Newmark β and HHT (Hilber-Hughes-Taylor). - The response in the frequency domain (frequency response) is determined by the modal or direct solution of the linear complex system of equations for each excitation frequency requested.
 In general, a fully populated equation system has to be solved.
-In modal space an iterative solver makes the analysis much faster.
+In modal space an iterative solver makes the analysis much faster. - Additional static mode shapes can be taken into account.

-By specification of a node and/or element set (see page 55) the run time for modal superposition methods can be drastically reduced when the results are only determined for the set members.
+By specification of a node and/or element set (see page 57) the run time for modal superposition methods can be drastically reduced when the results are only determined for the set members.
 The reduced response results in enormous disk space savings.